 Peter Kennerley has been an Assistant Editor of BB since 2002.
 He began birding in Manchester in the 1970s and has since travelled extensively in search of birds, with a particular passion for all things Asian.
 While living in Hong Kong and Singapore during the 1980s and 1990s he developed a comprehensive understanding of many of the little-known birds of this exciting region, in particular within China.
 He is an experienced ringer, a skill which has enabled him to fully appreciate the subtleties which define many challenging Asian species, and has published numerous articles, mainly discussing field identification.
 For eight years he served on the Hong Kong Records Committee and is co-author of The Avifauna of Hong Kong, published in 2001.
 He is coordinator for the RIACT subcommittee of BBRC ,tasked with establishing criteria for the identification and assessment of rare races occurring in Britain and Europe.
 He is a popular tour leader and regularly leads birdwatching groups to destinations throughout Europe, Asia and North America.

 Stephen Menzie became the BB Editor in 2021.
 Born and raised in Liverpool, he now lives in southern Sweden with his husband, Nico.
 Like all BB staff, he works from home and is blessed with having one of Europe’s busiest migration routes passing straight over his house – on a good day in autumn, it’s possible to see 14 species raptor and half-a-million passerines from the office window.
-Stephen is also Manager at Falsterbo Bird Observatory and, when he’s not at his desk or craning his neck out of the window watching migration, he can usually be found birding or ringing somewhere on the Falsterbo peninsula.
+Stephen has a close involvement with Falsterbo Bird Observatory and has been the observatory manager since March 2020.
+When he’s not at his desk or craning his neck out of the window watching migration, he can usually be found birding or ringing somewhere on the Falsterbo peninsula.